kirlosev/any-interview-stacks/README.md

 - [ ] Test controls on mobile (kind of important)
 - [ ] Implement the realtime multiplayer
-- [ ] Make the play area smaller than the screen size so there's space for fingers on the top and the bottom of the screen and for the UI
+- [x] Make the play area smaller than the screen size so there's space for fingers on the top and the bottom of the screen and for the UI
-     - [ ] Make the goal area behind players with resources stashed there
+     - [x] Make the goal area behind players with resources stashed there
      - [ ] On the sides make walls get revealed when the ball or players get near it with a soft mask
      - [ ] Stop players from going further than side walls would allow them to
+- [ ] Update black color on the sprites to not so black
+- [ ] A lot of VFXs and Juice
+- [ ] Make environment more interesting with some sprites